-The basis of my live score is a composition that I wrote and recorded in the early nineties as part of a compilation cd on the French label NATO records dedicated to comic books published by Spirou Magazines and Les Edition Dupuis.
+The basis of my score is a composition that I wrote and recorded in the early nineties for a compilation cd on the French label NATO records dedicated to comic books published by Spirou Magazines and Les Edition Dupuis.
 I have two pieces on the cd titled Jerry Contro K.K.K. and Les Vengeurs Du Sonora.
 My score for Que Viva Mexico is based on Les Vengeurs Du Sonora.
 There are two versions of my score – one for a solo performance and another for several musicians.
 There is a short trailer and two sound clips.

 QUE VIVA MEXICO – by Sergei Eisenstein – 1925.
 80 minutes